Jordoncad24/black-scholes-calc/README.md

     This will start the FastAPI server on `http://localhost:8000`.

-### Database (Optional)
+### Database
-If you're using a database to store calculation history (PostgreSQL, MongoDB, etc.), ensure that the database is properly set up and the connection strings are configured in the backend environment.
+If you are using a database to store calculation history, ensure that the database is properly set up and the connection strings are configured in the backend environment.

 ### Access the Application
 Once both the frontend and backend servers are running, you can access the application at: